devzendo/qdx-receiver/README.md

 That's where qdx-receiver could help.

+Plus you could use it to tune around and find other interesting signals!

 ## Project Status
 Project started 9 Jul 2023, currently very rough, not fully working.
+* No GUI yet.
+* No configuration yet.
+* No packaging/release system yet.
+Build it yourself from source.
+* No CAT control yet - no tuning.
+* Finds the QDX audio output device, but only finds the speaker device as named on a MacBook or my old Windows laptop.
+(Eventually you'll be able to choose this.)
+* Developed and tested best on macOS Catalina.
+Should build on Linux and Windows.

+## Building
+There's no download yet, so to try it you'll need the Rust toolchain.
+See https://rustup.rs for how to obtain it.
+With modern Rust installed, clone this repo.
+From the command line, cd to your cloned repo, and do:
+`cargo build`
+Now make a nice cup of tea.
+To run, do:
+`cargo run`

 # License, Copyright & Contact info
 This code is released under the Apache 2.0 License: http://www.apache.org/licenses/LICENSE-2.0.html.